 Writers Dan O'Bannon and Ronald Shusett pitched ALIEN as a Haunted House in outer space.
 Yet though they wrote it, I strongly disagree.

-Name one Haunted House movie where the people went out to a strange haunted house, one of them got possessed, they returned to their own house, and spent the rest of the movie dying one by one, as they chased the lethal ghost down, in order to kick it out of the house?
+Name one Haunted House movie where the people went out to a strange haunted house, one of them got possessed, they returned to their own house, and spent the rest of the movie dying one by one, as they chased the lethal ghost down, in order to kick it out of - not the haunted house, but their own non-haunted house?

 It doesn't exist!
 No haunted house movie of ALIEN's time or before it ever existed!